-Total new capital expenditure in Australia rose by 3 percent quarter-on-quarter in the three months to December 2020, after a 3.1 percent drop in the previous period and beating market consensus of a flat reading.
-This was the largest increase in private capital spending since 2012, boosted by spending on both building and structures (0.7 percent vs -3.6 percent in Q3) and equipment, plant, and machinery (5.7 percent vs -2.4 percent).
-Through the year to the fourth quarter, private capital expenditure plunged 7.5 percent. source: Australian Bureau of Statistics
+Total new capital expenditure in Australia rose by 6.3 percent quarter-on-quarter in the three months to March 2021, after an upwardly revised 4.2 percent gain in the previous period and easily beating market consensus of a 2 percent growth.
+This was the largest increase in private capital spending in almost a decade, as businesses took advantage of tax breaks, with spending growing much faster for both building and structures (3.8 percent vs 1.6 percent in Q4) and equipment, plant, and machinery (9.1 percent vs 7.3 percent).
+Through the year to the first quarter, private capital expenditure grew by 0.8 percent. source: Australian Bureau of Statistics

 Private Investment in Australia is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Private Investment in Australia to stand at 0.90 in 12 months time.
 In the long-term, the Australia Private Capital Expenditure is projected to trend around 1.10 percent in 2022, according to our econometric models.